Ralph Johns

 The problem comes as not all manufacturers do NAT the same way.
 See WiKi particularly at section 5.

 When used in conjunction with Port Forwarding it can, in most cases, be done by the end user from his or her web browser using HTML pages stored on the device.
-A useful site for this is PortForward.com This next Link takes you to a Linksys device's set-up instructions on the same site.
+A useful site for this is PortForward.com (Edit 2024:- This site has changed over the years.
+Ignore and dismiss the adverts/Links to their Port Forwarding app.
+Scroll down for the Alphbetical list (choose from the Alphabet if your device is not near the top.)
+This next Link takes you to a Linksys device's set-up instructions on the same site.
+(Edit 2024:- I have changed the router here but it is s very similar model.
+However the site is heavy on the promotion of their app (Dismiss pop ups and links).
+It now shows ports for an X-Box game abut there are three links further down - pick the Application one then i for iChat (It is still lited)).
 The process is similar on all devices.
 At the very bottom of the link page you are shown the set up for all iChat 2/3 ports - the sort of thing you have to do.
 Your device may vary in the format but the information is the same that you have to put in.

 Note: The complete set of ports on the site (Link above)are Listed as if for iChat 2 or 3 but will work for Leopard